smithjd/sql-pet/README.md

 ## Interacting with Postgres from R

-* passwords
+* keeping passwords secure
+* differences between production and data warehouse environments
-* overview investigation
+* overview investigation: do you understand your data
-* memory considerations?  creating temporary Postgres tables?
+  + documentation and its limits
+  + find out how the data is used by those who enter it and others who've used it before
+  + what's *missing* from the database: (columns, records, cells)
+  + why is there missing data?
 * dplyr queries
-* what goes on the database side vs what goes on the R side
-* examining dplyr queries (explain on the R side v on the Postges side)
+* examining dplyr queries (show_query on the R side v EXPLAIN on the Postges side)
-* rewriting SQL
-* differences between production and data warehouse environments
 * performance considerations: get it to work, then optimize
+* Tradeoffs between leaving the data in Postgres vs what's kept in R:
+  + browsing the data
+  + larger samples and complete tables
+  + using what you know to write efficient queries that do most of the work on the server
 * learning to keep your DBAs happy

+* more topics from [Aaron Makubuya's workshop](https://github.com/Cascadia-R/Using_R_With_Databases/blob/master/Intro_To_R_With_Databases.Rmd) at the Cascadia R Conf.

+  + SELECT * vs SELECT list of columns
+  + controlling the number of rows returned with WHERE
+  + Glue for constructing SQL statements vs dplyr
+  + JOIN flavors
+  + parameterizing SQL queries
+  + show_query and EXPLAIN

 # More about Docker & Postgres

 * When you have time explore the Postgres environment it's worth browsing around inside the Docker command with a shell.
 (Later you might come back to study this [ROpensci Docker tutorial](https://ropenscilabs.github.io/r-docker-tutorial/))